 Try astronomy – ok it might involve forking out for a telescope but star-gazing can be a soothing balm for an over-busy life.
 Find out more at the British Astronomical Society.

 Switch off your phones and screens, get some friends round, drink some beer (preferably home-brewed by a fellow hobbier to save cash) and play a board game.

 In a world where we are constantly connected, board games are being dragged out of the back of dusty sideboards up and down the country as an antidote.

 Whether it’s Risk, Monopoly, Pictionary or Snakes and Ladders, board-gaming is a great way to have fun with friends that doesn’t involve awkward small talk or technology.
 Just don’t storm out when you don’t win.

 If none of these hobbies appeal you could always collect belly button fluff – yes, this is a thing.
 Someone has done it.
 Not our cup of tea but, hey, whatever floats your boat.

 Remember, hobbies can be anything you choose as a way to have fun and switch off.

 Over to you

 Do you have a hobby?
-How much does it cost?
+What are your favourite fun and interesting hobbies for women?
 What things do you do instead of spending money?
 Share it with us we would love to hear from you.